-In particular, the A, B and C pulses from the time slot 60 every time slot, all as more fully described below. counter 402 are coupled to a strobe pulse generator 500 (FIG. 5) which includes a time slot shift register 510 used to create strobe pulses during four times of each time slot.
-This allows for steering of addresses using the B and C pulse decodes and strobing on the 65 rising edges of each A pulse.
-The shift register 510 which may be a type 7496 five-bit shirt register provides clean pulses whereas decoding the A, B and C pulses would not.
-It also includes power on logic to synchronize the shift register to the time slot beginning.
+In particular, the A, B and C pulses from the time slot 60 time slot, all as more fully described below. counter 402 are coupled to a strobe pulse generator 500 (FIG. 5) which includes a time slot shift register 510 used to create strobe pulses during four times of each time slot.
+This allows for steering of addresses using the B and C pulse decodes and strobing on the 65 7400 NAND gate 554, as is the QE-0 pulse from the rising edges of each A pulse.
+The shift register 510 which may be a type 7496 5-bit shift register provides clean pulses whereas decoding the A, B anc C pulses would not.
+It also includes power on logic to sychronize the shift register to the time slot beginning.

 More particularly still, the A-0, B-0 and C-0 pulses are coupled to the NAND gate 502, along with the strobe pulse QA-0.
-The strobe pulses QB-0, QC-0, QD-0 and QE-0 all are coupled from the output of the time slot shift register 510 to a NAND gate 501.
+The strobe pulses QB-0, Qc-0 QD-0 and QE-0 all are coupled from the output of the time slot shift register 510 to a NAND gate 501.
 The output of the NAND gate 501 is coupled through an inverter 503 to an AND gate 505.
 The other input to the AND gate 505 is the strobe pulse QA-0.
 When the AND gate 505 is enabled, its output which is a power on signal PWR ON SI-1 is coupled to the serial input of the register 510.
 The QD-0 and the QE-0 strobe pulses are coupled to a NAND gate 506, and the latter's output is coupled to a NAND gate 507.
 The other input to the NAND 507 is the output of the NAND gate 502 which is coupled through an inverter 504.
-When NAND gate 507 is enabled, its output is coupled through an inverter 508 to the common preset input of the register 510.
+When NAND gate 507 is enabled, its output is coupled through an inverter 508 to the common preset input of the register occur.
+The couters 404-407 are reset by decoding the 20 510.
 The A-1 pulse is coupled to the clock input of the register 510, and the C8-1, C16-1 and the QB-1 are coupled to its clear input by way of gate 509.

 In this fashion, the strobe pulses QA, QB, QC, QD and QE are provided at the output of the time slot shift register 510.
-The QA pulse is short but all of the others are 324 microseconds long, as can be seen in FIG. 17.
+The QA pulse is short but all of the others are 324 microseconds long, as can ben seen in FIG. 17.
 The QE pulse includes the QA pulse, and also extends into two time slots.
 The S bit results in no QC, QD or QE pulse, a shortened QB pulse and a long QA pulse at its end.
 This is because the time slot 96 and the QB pulses are used to reset the shift register.
 This also results in the PWR ON SI-1 signal coming on since all outputs are off.
-On the next A pulse rise, the QA pulse occurs and suppresses the normal preset enable for 35 time slot 0.
+On the next A pulse rise, the QA pulse occurs and suppresses the normal preset enable for 35 time slot $\phi$ .
 This is also the only QA pulse which does not occur with a QE pulse.
-All other preset enables synchronize QA to the beginning of each time slot.
+All other preset enables sychronize QA to the beginning of each time slot.